sauber/etoro-copy-trading/README.md

-# Etoro-Fresh
+# eToro Copy Trading

-Download and analyze profiles of investors
+Download and analyze profiles of investors on eToro.
+Create strategies and run simulation.

 ## Profiling